 The museum houses truly unique finds that go back from the prehistoric ages through the Pharaonic era, passing through Christianity in Egypt and the Islamic conquest up to the construction of the High Dam in the 1960s.
 Some of the most important monuments of Nubia were transferred to neighboring areas, such as the Abu Simbel temples and the Temple of Philae in Aswan.
 In this small but nice museum, many examples of local art are collected and various moments of Nubian life have been restored.
 It is truly exciting for the visitor to see these scenes of everyday life with traditional houses, recovered from areas currently submerged, masterfully rebuilt.

 The museum includes very important exhibits that reflect the ability of the ancient Egyptians in many fields.
 Among the artifacts is the statue of Ramses II, a human skull showing the oldest Turbine operation in history the owner of the skull was able to live after undergoing this process because he suffered a brain injury for about 20 years.
+Egypt is still a great tourist destination because its history was at the origin of what the world is today.

 King Ramses II | Ramesses II | Ramses the Second